Eliminate Worry When Eating Out with UC

 Going out to eat is one of those simple pleasures that most people indulge in frequently.
-Eating out for celebrations — like birthdays, work meetings and simply because you are traveling can take on a whole new meaning when you have Ulcerative Colitis (UC).
-Many people with UC feel like this part of their social life is over for fear of triggering symptoms — but it doesn’t have to be.
-There are some simple tips that can allow you to participate in a meal out without regretting it later.
+But eating out for celebrations — like birthdays, work parties, and simply because you are traveling, can take on a whole new meaning when you have ulcerative colitis (UC).
+Many people with UC feel like this part of their social life is over for fear of triggering symptoms — but it doesn’t have to be this way.

-Know what foods trigger your UC.
+Know what foods trigger your UC

-While we know that there are certain foods that can trigger UC symptoms the list is not the same for every patient.
-If you have UC it can help to do a food journal.
+While we know that there are certain foods that can trigger UC symptoms, the list is not the same for every patient.
+If you have UC it can help to keep a food journal.
 Over time you will see patterns in what foods cause a flare-up of your symptoms.
 Knowing what triggers your UC symptoms can help you to make smart choices when you are eating out.

-Check into the restaurant beforehand.
+Check into the restaurant before arriving

-Don’t be afraid to ask for substitutions.
+Don’t be afraid to ask for substitutions

 No one likes to be the person making a thousand requests at a dinner out, but rest assured that most restaurants are very used to making substitutions.
 Talk with the server and politely make your requests.
 While it might be uncomfortable to ask, it is much less painful than a flare-up of UC.

 With a few tweaks here and there, you can still enjoy eating out when you have UC.
 Even better?
 You won’t end up in pain afterward.